 - 55. Prior to evaluating the effect of uncorrected misstatements, the practitioner shall reassess materiality determined in accordance with paragraphs 20-22 of this SSAE to confirm whether it remains appropriate in the context of the entity's actual emissions. - 56.
 The practitioner shall determine whether uncorrected misstatements are material, individually or in the aggregate.
-In making this determination, the practitioner shall consider the size and nature of the misstatements, and the particular circumstances of their occurrence, in relation to particular types of emissions or disclosures and the GHG statement.
-(See paragraph 72)
+In making this determination, the practitioner shall consider the size and nature of the misstatements, and the particular circumstances of their occurrence, in relation to particular types of emissions or disclosures and the GHG statement (see paragraph 72).

-Using the Work of Other Practitioners
+Using the Work of Another Practitioner

-- 57. When the practitioner intends using the work of other practitioners, the practitioner shall: - (a) Communicate clearly with those other practitioners about the scope and timing of their work and their findings; and (Ref: Para.
+- 57. When the practitioner intends to use the work of another practitioner, the practitioner shall: - (a) Communicate clearly with the other practitioners about the scope and timing of the work and findings of the other practitioner; and (Ref: Para.
 A113-A114) - (b) Evaluate the sufficiency and appropriateness of evidence obtained and the process for including related information in the GHG statement.
 (Ref: Para.
 A115)